 It was a distinct smell on hot days climbing the steps from the Red Line up to Harvard Square.
 Acid green spikes, wallet chains and social subversion.
 They took baggies of dog shit and rubbed it across the railings and rims of wrought iron trash barrels sending a subtle, creative message.
 Your fancy school is full of it.
 In the perceived absence of power, acceptance and control we resort to violence.
 Restricting access and replacing it with systems of exclusivity is dangerous.
 Peace is the exchange of labels born of ignorance and fear with compassionate understanding and trust that there’s enough love for everyone.
 The door to that building is never locked.
 Christopher Lasch wrote a big book in 1979 called The Culture of Narcissism.
 I could only bare to read parts of it.
 While it may be true we’ve continued to see a pattern of obsessive often destructive selfism have we ever stopped to ask or consider why?
 Jeanne Twinge wrote a more recent book on the same subject.
 I haven’t read that either but it seems unfair to diagnose a culture without acknowledging what we might be doing, intentionally or otherwise, to perpetuate the trend.
 For instance, maybe baby bumps weren’t meant to be status symbols or fish hooks.
 Admitting fault can be transformational if it’s served with apologies, forgiveness and change.
 Finding the why is like getting honey; we might get stung a couple of times while reaching for the truth but then, life is sweet.
 We have a tendency to focus on symptoms without defining a cause, often because of the risks involved with going in.
 I’m pen pals with a woman who keeps bees on the other side of the world.
 The more we write and share our experiences the more we discover parallel hurts, wants and needs.
 Sadly, Christopher died of a broken heart on Valentine’s Day at the age of 61.

 The absence of love, safety and understanding creates a hunger, sometimes called the empty mirror.
-It’s hard to distinguish one’s self from objects or achievements if we’re invisible.
-When we feel invisible, we might try to go big or go homeless in an attempt to be some thing to someone usually as a way to have power or feel safe.
+It’s hard to distinguish our self from objectifiable achievements if we’re invisible.
+When we feel invisible, we might try to go big or go homeless in an attempt to be some thing to someone usually as a way to have power and feel safe.
 It can become a fierce competition.
 If you took a snapshot of America in this very moment what you might see is each of us across a spectrum of those two extremes; like a family reunion photo on field day.
 Across the extremes is a game of social tug o’ war probably with a giant velvet rope.
 The big secret is: drop the rope.
 Cutting family ties sounds scary.
 Fighting is one way to stay connected and feel like we belong, but it takes alot of energy.
 Dropping the rope is how we say no to violence, dysfunction, addiction, fighting, ignorance, judgement, blame, shame, guilt and say yes to love, truth, forgiveness, freedom and peace.
 There’s room on my picnic blanket.
 We can be no-buddies.